 - Can't make big batches at once

-Cocktails don't always have to contain alcohol, and sparkling water makers like the SodaStream aren't just for making plain sparkling water.
-With this handy machine, you can make your own sparkling water at home, and add fruit juice, fresh fruit, fruit drops, or yes, even spirits, to make fancy carbonated mocktails and cocktails.
+Cocktails don't always contain alcohol, and sparkling water makers like the SodaStream aren't just for making plain sparkling water.
+With this handy machine, you can make your own sparkling water at home and add fruit juice, fresh fruit, fruit drops, or yes, even spirits to make fancy carbonated mocktails and cocktails.

 The machine comes with a 60-liter CO2 cylinder and a one-liter BPA-free reusable carbonating bottle.
 Choose from three levels of fizz, whether you like it extra-bubbly or with just a slight fizz.
 The bottle, however, is not dishwasher-safe, so you'll have to hand wash after each use.